List of Scott Pilgrim characters: Envy Adams

 Envy is played by Brie Larson in the film Scott Pilgrim vs. the World.
 In the film, Envy does not have a relationship with Gideon, and she was originally intended to replace Ramona's fourth Evil-Ex, Roxie (Roxy in the film).
 In the film, Envy has blond hair instead of red hair.
 Edgar Wright originally read the volumes unbound, so he did not see the colour covers until later.
 He envisioned Envy being blonde.
 When discussing Envy with O'Malley, he identified her as a blonde.
 O'Malley said that while he had coloured her hair red at one time, the character may have a good appearance with blonde hair.
 During initial costume tests, the red wig was applied, but O'Malley said "nobody was super into it."
 During the blond hair test, "obviously we all loved it."
 O'Malley said that therefore, "we all liked the platinum blonde better on Brie, so we went with that."
 O'Malley added that, "Anyway, her hair in the movie is clearly bleach-blonde, so you can imagine for yourself that Envy was a redhead in college and dyed it for her big rock star makeover."
 For the coloured versions of the comic books, O'Malley continued giving Envy red hair because "red on a cartoon character just has a completely different look and feel."
+Larson reprises her role in the 2023 anime series Scott Pilgrim Takes Off, where she plays Ramona in the in-universe film Scott Pilgrim's Precious Little Life before the film is shut down, and rejects Todd after he falls in love with Wallace.

 In a draft script, her middle name is "Veronica."

 Stacey Pilgrim

-Stacey Pilgrim (Rated "T" for Teen) is Scott's 18-year-old younger sister, who is much more mature than Scott.
+Stacey Pilgrim is Scott's 18-year-old younger sister, who is much more mature than Scott.
 She works at the same Second Cup as Julie Powers and is also friends with Ramona.
 She receives a fair amount of gossip from Wallace, though is generally annoyed at him for stealing away all of her boyfriends.
-Stacey is played by Anna Kendrick in the film Scott Pilgrim vs. the World.
 Stacey is based on O'Malley's sister, who has the name Stacey.
 When O'Malley was asked retrospectively which character he would remove if he could choose one, he said that it would be Stacey and he explained that he "kind of did remove her as the story went on... you'll notice that she's barely in the books at all after the first few volumes.
 I just felt weird about putting my sister out there in the world as the books got more popular.
 So anyway, I probably would have changed Scott's sister's name or something, if I was smarter.
 I'm dumb."